 The current fashion industry model is not sustainable and urgent changes are needed, as explained in the 2015 documentary film, “The True Cost.”
 I recently learned of a sustainable fashion initiative called #30wears that was started by sustainable fashion advocate, Livia Firth (wife of Oscar-winning actor, Colin Firth).
 This movement strives to counter the wastefulness of “fast fashion” by focusing on buying quality pieces that we will wear at least thirty times before we discard them.
 Simply asking ourselves, “Will I wear this a minimum of thirty times?” while we’re shopping can help us to make choices that are better for the world at large as well as our closets.

-The following is a guest post from Chau Le of Milo Theory, who previously shared her story of recovery back in January 2015.
+The following is a guest post from Chau Le, who previously shared her story of recovery back in January 2015.
 She has gained some new insights and tips since then that she is graciously sharing with us today.

 Chau is a globetrotter (14+ countries) and an avid Krav Maga addict.
 She lived abroad in Taiwan and Spain during her college years, picking up languages and a love for exotic, foreign foods.
 She relocated to sunny California after graduating from Portland State University and worked in the Communications and PR field.
 She has recently returned to school (again) to pursue nursing — perhaps the second hardest decision in her life (besides leaving Belgium after just 10 days years ago)!